Complementary colors

 Complementary colors in the opponent process theory.

 Complementary colors are pairs of colors which, when combined or mixed, cancel each other out (lose chroma) by producing a grayscale color like white or black.
-When placed next to each other, they create the strongest contrast for those two colors.
+When two highly chromatic complementary colors are placed next to each other, they create a strong contrast.
 Complementary colors may also be called "opposite colors".

 Which pairs of colors are considered complementary depends on the color model that one uses: